rahul051296/ticket-bot/data/data.md

 - What doing man?
 - What's going on?
 - What are you upto?

-## intent:alright
-- You are
-- yes
-- thank you
-- you are helpful
-- You're awesome
-- amazing

 ## intent:what_can_do
 - What can you do?